monome/docs/norns/shield.md

 ## requirements

 - [Raspberry Pi](https://www.raspberrypi.com) comes in many versions.
 Supported: 3B, 3B+, 4B.
-(Note: software support for 4B will be posted shortly).
 - microSD card - use a high quality brand such as [SanDisk](https://chicagodist.com/products/raspberry-pi-official-noobs-microsd-card?variant=12404373160015) ($10)
 - Power supply - We highly suggest the official power supply for your model of Raspberry Pi.
 The Pi3B has a micro-USB power port and requires at least 2A and 5.25V ideally supplied through a cable with 24AWG or less.
 Lower AWG = lower noise & more stable voltage delivery for better performance. **Most consumer USB cables do not meet this spec, so please be sure to keep an eye out**.
 You can also use a portable USB battery if it's sufficiently large.